TomHsiung/Apple.live.photo/README.md

 # Function
 To embed an Apple live photo captured by supported iOS devices into a webpage.

+# Contents
+1) livephotoskit.js
+2) original.html.code

 # How to use
+It is very simple to use this program.
+1) Upload the livephotoskit.js file to a directory.
-It is very simple to use this code.
-Just paste this code into the webpage you want to embed the live photo and make some modifction according to your needs.
+2) Just paste this code into the webpage you want to embed the live photo and make some modifction according to your needs.
+Make sure the all the source directory correct.

 # Optional settings
 1) data-photo-time: The timestamp from the beginning of the provided video component, at which the still photo was captured.